noahehall/theBookOfNoah/0current/aws/exams/services/database/dynamodb.md

 # dynamodb

 - fully managed nosql db providing durability high availability and autoscaling
-- designed for OLTP with known query patterns
+- use cases
+  - super scalable key/value/document store
+  - ms response time for transactional data
+  -

 ## my thoughts

-- getting dynamodb right is all about the designing the data model to lower costs
+- getting dynamodb right is all about the designing the data model
   - you'll end up with more tables than you would prefer, smaller items than you prefer, and longer partition keys than you prefer
   - colocate hot data to a table thats equally distributed across partitions
     - cold data should be deleted via TTL or moved to s3
-  - read the best practices articles, it takes considerable effort to beat the AWS cost structure
+  - read the best practices articles, then read it again

 ## links